d-krupke/AlgBench/README.md

 The following information is saved automatically:

 - function name
-- all arguments that do not begin with "\_"
+- all arguments that do not begin with "\_" (use this to pass parsed instances etc.)
 - the returned values
 - runtime
 - current date and time